mCRL2org/mCRL2/doc/sphinx/source/user_manual/tutorial/tutorial.rst

 mCRL2 tutorial
 ==============

-In this tutorial we give a basic introduction into the basic use of the mCRL2 toolset.
+In this tutorial we give a basic introduction into the use of the mCRL2 toolset.
 In each of the sections we present a number of new concepts, guided by an example, and some exercises to gain hands on experience with the tools.
 Note that in this tutorial we mainly focus at the use of the tools, and not on the theory that is underlying the tools.
-For the latter, we refer to [GMRUW09]_ as a brief introduction of the main concepts, and to [GR11]_ for an in-depth discussion.
+For the latter, we refer to [GMRUW09]_ as a brief introduction of the main concepts, and to [GM11]_ for an in-depth discussion.

 Before starting this tutorial you should first :ref:`download <download>` a copy